lx-is/lu/content/about.md

 ### privacy policy

-lx-is.lu is hosted with cloudflare which may review some technical data such as your ip address and browser specifications.
+lx-is.lu is hosted with cloudflare, who may review some technical data such as your ip address and browser specifications.

 ### credits

-this site is built with [hugo](https://gohugo.io/) on top of the [hugo-bearblog](https://github.com/janraasch/hugo-bearblog) theme. butterfly icon courtesy of [the doodle library](https://www.thedoodlelibrary.com/).
+this site is built with [hugo](https://gohugo.io/) on top of the [hugo-bearblog](https://github.com/janraasch/hugo-bearblog) theme.